VictorDavidescu/CloudComputingAssignment/README.md

   - IMPORTANT!
 All VMs must have the same directory tree with the samples files included, to make the script work

   How to run the script:
+  - Have at least a master VM and a slave VM ready, and make sure the worker is connected to the master node.
+  - Download the GitHub repository on all VMs.
-  - Command example: python3 SparkAdvancedWordCount-LOCAL.py spark://vm-master:7077 bucket/input bucket/output sample-a.txt
+  - Command example: python3 SparkAdvancedWordCount-VM.py spark://ip-address:7077 bucket/input bucket/output sample-a.txt
-  - Argument 1 (spark://vm-master:7077): The URL link to the apache spark master server.
+  - Argument 1 (spark://ip-address:7077): The URL link to the apache spark master server.
   - Argument 2 (bucket/input): The directory path where the sample txt file is located.
   - Argument 3 (bucket/output): The directory path where the output sample txt file will be created.
   - Argument 4 (sample-a.txt): The name of the sample txt file.